Azure VNet Route Selection

 The final topic of this article is how the best matching route is selected in Azure.

-The route selection is intuitive if you follow the rule of not advertising more specific (or the same length) routes that are used in Azure using BGP from an on-premises network or remote VPN networks.
-If this restriction is maintained, the route selection can be summarized as the following list with the preferred conditions on the top:
+The route selection is intuitive if you follow the rule of not advertising more specific (or the same length) routes that are used in Azure using BGP from on-premises network or remote VPN networks.
+If this restriction is maintained, the route selection can be summarized as following list with the preferred conditions on the top:

-1. Longest match
+- Longest match

-2. User-defined routes
+- User-defined routes

-3. BGP-derived
+- BGP-derived

-4. System routes
+- System routes

-Let’s consider a few simple examples with 2 Azure VNets with the address prefixes of 10.0.0.0/16 and 10.1.0.0/16.
-All other networks do not overlap with VNets’ address spaces.
+Let’s consider few simple examples with 2 Azure VNets with the address prefixes of 10.0.0.0/16 and 10.1.0.0/16.
+All other networks do not overlap with VNets address spaces.

 To identify the best route for a specific destination there are several steps, with each minimizing number of candidate routes to select from.
 Once a single route is left the process stops and this route is used.

 The final example is for a packet with the destination of 192.168.1.100.
-There are 2 routes left after step 2 with the same length.
-As BGP routes are preferred over system routes, the packet will be sent to a Virtual network gateway.
+There are 2 routes left after the step 2 with the same length.
+As BGP routes are preferred over system routes, the packet will be sent to Virtual network gateway.

 Self-Test Questions